luyi1888/pico-dirtyJtag/README.md

+# This is cJTAG branch.
+Currently only oscan1_short mode is supported.
+I am using Rockchip RV1106 MCU as bringup chip.

 # PICO-DIRTYJTAG

 This code allows the Pico to become a JTAG cable.
 It uses the PIO unit to produce and capture the JTAG signals.
 This is a port of the excellent [DirtyJtag project](https://github.com/jeanthom/DirtyJTAG)